Is becoming a geographer right for me?

 Still unsure if becoming a geographer is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a geographer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Geographer

-Geographers need a master’s degree for most positions.
+Geographers need a Master’s Degree in Geography for most positions.
 Those with a bachelor’s degree may qualify for some entry-level jobs, but these often require previous geography experience or training in using geographic information system (GIS) technology.